ragaire/gmod-SPP/README.md

 # gmod-SPP
 Simple prop protection, more like anti crash.
 Stops prop cramming by automatically no-colliding props owned by the same owner.
 Most POWERFUL anti prop-surf ever made - probably.

-### MADE FOR A SERVER
-This was made for Benji's RP.
-I made it as i went on , and added things i felt was needed.
-No config file is included obviously because its so simple anyone with half a monkey brain can figure it out.

 ### INSTALLATION
 Put in garrysmod/addons & edit as you see fit